Last Updated on August 18, 2023 by Mayank Dham

 On the other hand, assigning the attribute value to the entity, a check is performed on if the value is lying between the range set up for that very attribute or else it will not assign value to the attribute, ignoring any illegitimate entry.

-Applications of Attributes
+Applications of Attributes in DBMS

 Applications of attributes in DBMS (database management system) where the columns are divided having particular attributes linked to schema or table and in object-oriented programming, classes where attribute holds the properties of that same class possessing the same principles discussed in this article, What is attribute in DBMS?